hrmnjt/resume/resume.typ

 )
 - Started as an individual contributer to handle central data infrastructure for MAF i.e. integration with 30+ source/sink, data observability and managing databases, data-lake, reporting and event-bus infrastructure
 // batch data pipelines, data modelling and warehousing, ACL for postgres and vertica, data observability, golden customer record, infrastructure migration and optiomization, data operations
-- Built a team of 8 talented data engineers over 2 years to create Data Engineering and Operations team backing up the data operations required for flagship programs run by MAF
+- Scaled a team from 5 to 24 engineers over 2 years to create Data Engineering and Operations team backing up the data operations required for flagship programs run by MAF
 // Share program, BAU data operations for C4, Vox, Magic Planet, Ski, Shopping Malls
 // Braze integration, Oneview integration, OneTrust integration
-- Built an internal product for hyper-parameterized audience selection as an extension to bring intelligence to marketing platform.
-Product had a 3 month build phase and was adopted widely with 50+ MAU influencing all marketing campaigns (email, SMS and push notifications)
+- Built an internal product as an extension to bring intelligence to marketing platform.
+Post 3 month build phase with 9 engineers, it was adopted widely; technically it crunched customer base of 24M of 1000+ attributes each to craft a micro-segmented audience in less than 10s.

+// % Notes to explain this role

+// % - Joined MAF as a Senior Data Engineer and at the time MAF Holding was starting to centralize the data infrastructure they had.
+To understand this better, I should mention that MAF is a AED 18 Bn company operating in 18 countries.
+It has assets worth AED 63 Bn across Properties, Retail, Leisure & Entertainment and Lifestyle business.
+Because each OpCo was responsible for their own P&L, each business had different maturity with data and analytics.
+Holding's role (where I was hired) was to act like a chief architect and improve this maturity for all business.

+// % - Started with removing legacy infrastructure.
+Migrated from HDFS to S3; as nothing else from Hadoop stack was being used.
+Improved Vertica datawarehouse by fine-tuning netperf, ioperf, sysperf and data within: projections, aggregations.
+Migrated legacy ETL from Informatica to Airflow.
+Improved data observability i.e. monitoring and notifications for data.
+Maintained and built knowledge about Customer Master Data called GCR.

+// % - Created a framework with Airflow, Spark and Confluent to orchestrate data pipelines for ingestion, warehousing and analytics.
+Create loyalty data warehouse i.e. SHARE.
+Created a ACL for managing access to Vertica.
+Created integrations for MarTech (Braze Integration, Sendgrid integration, SAP c4c integration, etc.).
+Created a audience segmentation tool which can compete with Salesforce Marketing cloud but was much faster, cleaner and purpose built for MAF.

+// % - XSight had started as a business inside MAF Future Solution and we had conceptualized couple of tools - Dataverse and XConnect.
+// % TODO: Explain XConnect.

 #grid(
     columns: (1fr, 1fr),